gilbitron/staticus/content/docs/build-site.md

 sort: 2
 ---

-To build your site run the `build` command from the project root:
+To build your site run the NPM `build` script from the project root:

 ```
-./staticus build
+npm run build
 ```

 Your static site will be generated in the `/dist` directory.